nightsense/nightshell/README.md

 ### step 2 - shell configuration

 Note: complete this step only if you want to use a theme for general terminal operation.
-(If you just want the theme for terminal vim, skip to step 3.)
+(If you just want the theme for terminal vim, this step isn't necessary; skip to step 3.)

 #### bash/zsh